I Don’t Think I’m Pitching Fast EnoughSep 13, 2021

-"I don't think I'm pitching hard enough"💔
+"I don't think I'm pitching fast enough"💔

 I just heard this from one of my best friend's mom who was talking about what she hears her granddaughter say when she gets to be around her.